All articles

 Check backup on Trezor Model T

 We strongly believe that this enhanced standard will be widely adopted by other wallet developers, and are actively encouraging its integration into other wallets through a bounty program.
-At this time, it is possible to import your SLIP-39 wallet backup into Electrum wallet, Rabby, Sparrow and Keystone among others.
+At this time, it is possible to import your upgraded SLIP39 wallet backup into Electrum, Rabby, Sparrow and Blue Wallet.

 What is Shamir’s Secret Sharing?